Remote Debugging Java Apps with IntelliJ

 - Integration testing - Troubleshooting complex integration scenarios with external systems that can’t be replicated locally

-Rather than relying solely on log statements or trying to recreate production conditions locally, remote debugging lets you step through the actual running code in the target environment.
+Rather than relying solely on log statements or trying to recreate production conditions locally, remote debugging lets you step through the actual running code in the target environment - a lot better than adding log statements!

 How It Works